Identifying the Effect of Persuasion: Identification of the Persuasion Rate

 \end{theorem}

-Therefore, the upper bound in this case is nontrivial if and only if $e(1) > \Pr(Y_i = 1|Z_i = 1)$.
-Note that it is the relative size of the take-up rate $e(1)$ (i.e.\ the probability of reading a newspaper when a free subscription to it is offered) that determines how much we can hope to learn about the persuasion rate.
-The length of the identified interval becomes smaller as $e(1)$ approaches one for each value of $e(0)$.
+Therefore, the upper bound in this case is nontrivial if and only if $e(1) > \Pr(Y_i = 1 \mid Z_i = 1)$.\footnote{The trivial case can occur in applications.
+See \Cref{tb:turnout-results} for such cases.} Note that it is the relative size of the take-up rate $e(1)$ (e.g.,\ the probability of reading a newspaper when a free subscription to it is offered) that determines how much we can hope to learn about the persuasion rate.
+For example, if the probability of watching Fox News is too small relative to the probability of voting for a Republican candidate when Fox News was introduced in the local cable, then it becomes difficult to pin down how successfully Fox News persuaded their audience to vote for a Republican candidate.
+Also, it is worth noting that $e(0) = 0$ is not uncommon as \Cref{tb:turnout-results} and \Cref{sec:main:example} show.
+In this case, the maximum in the expression of the upper bound is unnecessary.
+Intuition for the lower bound is the same as the case of \Cref{thm:fuzzy-best}, because $\theta_L$ requires only the distribution of $Y_i$ given $Z_i$.

-\Cref{thm:fuzzy-e} focuses on the case where $e(0)$ and $e(1)$ are known, but it is potentially useful even when the researcher's prior knowledge on them is just probabilistic (e.g.\ one can average out $e(0)$ and $e(1)$ with the prior).